 Set in 1963, an aging Philip Marlowe (James Caan) is supposedly giving up his wild times to get married to a younger socialite (Dina Meyer).
 However, as might be expected crime follows Marlowe as he is soon mixed up in blackmail and murders as a sleazy photographer (David Keith) threatens to expose photos of a former stripper (La Joy Farr) who is now running with a billionaire.
 As things progress, he soon realizes that his new wife's father (Joe Don Baker) is also involved.
-Written by

 John Sacksteder <firstname.lastname@example.org>